jonnlai/run-tracker/README.md

 ### Project Goals

-- Help users to improve their fitness level by providing users an easy way to start running or to increase the distance they can run.
+- Help users improve their fitness level by providing them with an easy way to start running or to increase the distance they can run.
-- Allow users to track their their progress for the duration of the programme.
+- Allow users to track their progress for the duration of the programme.
-- Validate the data the user inputs to ensure that the programme works correct and provides good user experience.
+- Validate the data the user inputs to ensure that the programme works correctly and provides a good user experience.

 ### User Stories

-- As someone new to running, I want an easy to follow plan that gives me the weekly structure that I need in order to be able to start running.
+- As someone new to running, I want an easy-to-follow plan that gives me the weekly structure that I need in order to be able to start running.
-- As a beginner or intermediate runner, I want a programme that helps me to push my limits and get better results.
+- As a beginner or intermediate runner, I want a programme that helps me push my limits and get better results.
 - As a user of the application, I want to be able to store my running data.
 - As a user of the application, I want to be able to view my progress and compare that to my plan.